UBC-MDS/programming-in-python-for-data-science/chapters/en/module8.md

 Tasks:
 - Create an array named `arr2` using `np.linspace()` with 6 equally spaced values from 1 to 16 and a shape of (2,3).
 - Transpose the array and name it `arr2t`.
-- Finally slice it so it only includes the values 7 and 16.
+- Finally, slice it so it only includes the values 7 and 16.
 Save this as an object named `sliced_arr2t`.